IT’S 2:18AM EASTERN STANDARD TIME

 My fingers type slowly.

-10 years ago, I might have been in a 42 person line for the bathroom/coffin at L’Esquina, hopping from leg-to-leg to avoid a premature leak.
+10 years ago, I might have been standing in a 42 person line for the bathroom/coffin at L’Esquina, hopping from leg-to-leg to avoid a premature leak.
 But I’m older now.
-I know what’s important (and hopping no longer works).
+I have more important things to handle (and hopping no longer works).

 New York’s newest, priciest and buzziest sushi import is also its most mysterious.
-There is just one review on Google, and it is deep.
+There is just one review on Google, and it, uh, isn’t much.

 the only review of Sushi Mitani NYC – until now.
 Dun, dun, dun.